-Painless Shots at the Dental Office!
+More Comfortable Injections at the Dental Office!

-Buffering of local anesthetic solutions with a sodium bicarbonate has been researched thoroughly in the medical literature for over 80 years.
-The whole buffering process takes less than 10 seconds.
 Using the sodium bicarbonate buffered solution gives anesthetic more of a neutral pH, which makes it less irritating to the tissue without the burning while giving faster results.
 Typically it takes 10 to 15 minutes for the “numb lip” sign of anesthesia.
 Using the buffered solution, we normally have profound numbing signs within 2 to 5 minutes!

 Onset has been a substantial investment for the practice, but Dr. Lais feels it is worth the investment, to make our patients more comfortable during their dental visits.
 This process has made a large difference for patients who have always feared the pain from the injection.